defold/tutorial-movement/README.md

   <img src="doc/vector-mul.png" srcset="doc/vector-mul@2x.png 2x">

 These were the basic operations on vectors that you will use all the time.
-In addition, there are two special operations that come in handy if you, for instance, want to check if two vectors are parallell or at right angles of each other:
+In addition, there are two special operations that come in handy if you, for instance, want to check if two vectors are parallel or at right angles of each other:

 Dot product
 : The dot product of two vectors *u* and *v*, denoted by *u ∙ v*, is a scalar value.
 It is defined as: